 On January 15, 2001, the online encyclopedia Wikipedia was officially launched by Jimmy Wales and Larry Sanger.
-Wikipedia‘s 49,386,155 articles in 291 languages, including almost 6 million in the English Wikipedia (as of Jan 2020 ), are written collaboratively by volunteers around the world.
+Wikipedia‘s 55,001,389 articles in 325+ languages, including more than 6 million articles in the English Wikipedia (as of January 2022 ), are written collaboratively by volunteers around the world.
 It is the largest and most popular general reference work on the Internet.

 Encyclopedias from the Print to the Web